Stephen Hawley

-A realtor and insurance agent by trade, he is the current co-owner, with his wife, of the Stephen M. Hawley Insurance Center in Batavia.
-He previously owned and operated Hawley Farms.
-He also served on the Genesee County Legislature.
+Hawley owns the Stephen M. Hawley Insurance Center in Batavia.
+Hawley previously owned and operated Hawley Farms.

+Political career

+Hawley has served in the Genesee County Legislature.

 Hawley was first elected to the State Assembly in a special election on February 28, 2006.
 He ran uncontested in the November 2008 general election and won the November 2010 general election with 79 percent of the vote.
+He was re-elected in 2024.

+Personal life

-Hawley and his wife Crystal reside in the Town of Batavia and have four sons: Brooks, Dan, Tim, and Cooper.
-Hawley is the son of former Assembly member R. Stephen Hawley and the late Ellen Hawley.
+Hawley resides in the town of Batavia and has two sons: Brooks and Cooper.